Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 View from the Shortcut at Kolsay Lake

-Soviet Era UAZ Minibus
+Soviet-Era UAZ Minibus

-Soviet Era UAZ Minibus
+Soviet-Era UAZ Minibus

-Onboard the Soviet UAZ Minibus
+Onboard the Soviet-Era UAZ Minibus

-Onboard the Soviet UAZ Minibus
+Onboard the Soviet-Era UAZ Minibus

 Fording the River